helloleah/fleetwood-slack/README.md

 2. Name it and choose a workspace
 3. Add Scopes
     1. Go to OAuth & Permissions
     2. Under Bot Token Scopes, add permissions.
-For this app, we at least need `app_mentions:read`, which allows our app to view messages that directly mention our bot
+For this app, we at least need `app_mentions:read`, which allows our app to view messages that directly mention our bot, and `chat:write`, which allows our app to send messages
 4. Scroll to the top of the OAuth & Permissions page and click Install App to Workspace

 ## Set up the Bolt project: